leon4rd/test/README.md

-## What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"